 I did end up paying for one month of the credit monitoring service, but it was definitely worth it in hindsight.
-However, you should order a free credit report first from the official site to determine if you’ll need to use one of these credit monitoring sites to clear anything up.
+However, you should order a free credit report first to determine if you’ll need to use one of these credit monitoring sites to clear anything up.

 Contacting the 3 Major Credit Bureaus

 If you need to contact the credit bureaus to dispute anything that may be showing up on your credit report in error, take note of the information below.
-I have listed the addresses, phone numbers, and websites of the credit bureaus.
+I have listed the addresses, phone numbers, and websites of the credit bureaus for your convenience.